lorenanda/lorenanda.github.io/_posts/2021-04-25-oscars-speech-analysis-with-python.md

 ```

 ### 2. Longest & shortest speeches
 The longest speech runs at 267 words and was given by Mel Gibson at the 68th Academy Awards in 1995 for his film *Braveheart*.
-This guy had a looot of people to thank to and seems to have used up all his words for saying pretty much nothing:
+This guy had a looot of people to thank to and seems to have used up all his words for saying pretty much nothing.
-> Oh, I don't write speeches but I would like to thank a few people.
-And I have it on a list, not a long list.
-Not too long anyway.
-I mean, I'd like to thank the Academy first of all, and Alan Ladd, Jr. and Randall Wallace who first came to me with the script.
-Randy wrote it, Laddy was attached as the producer.
-And they had no problem with giving the reins to a fiscal imbecile.
-You know, this takes real courage.
-My production company at Icon -- Bruce Davey, Steve McEveety, Dean Lopata, my right hand man.
-And everyone at Icon.
-Paramount and Fox, who both went in, they double dipped, Sherry Lansing, Jon Dolgen, Barry London, Peter Chernin, Bill Mechanic, Jim Gianopulos.
-It's one of the best cast and crews I've ever worked with.
-John Toll, who's already been honored here tonight.
-Tom Sanders, Charles Knode, Steve Rosenblum, David Tomblin -- thanks for dragging me through the mud sometimes.
-James Horner, Mic Rodgers, Simon Crane, and the clan Wallace.
-We mustn't forget the clan Wallace.
-Nigel Sinclair, Ed Limato, Jeff Berg, Alan Nierob, Paul Bloch, Rod Lurie, my wife and family for indulging me.
-And God, for indulging me in this tiny moment.
-And every director I've ever worked with, they were my film school.
-And now that I'm a bona fide director with a golden boy, I uh, well, like most directors I suppose what I really want to do is act.
-Is that right?
-Thank you from the bottom of my heart.
-This is a truly wonderful evening for me.
-Thank you.

 The shortest speech was summed up in 8 words by Delbert Mann at the 28th Academy Awards in 1955 for his film *Marty*.
 I really like his efficient "I came.
 I won.
 I thanked." structured speech:
 > Thank you.
 Thank you very much.
 Appreciate it.

 Here's how to find the longest and shortest text in a dataframe with pandas: